rhdunn/cainteoir-engine/docs/transcriptions-en.md

 1. In accents that preserve the historically unmerged FIR-FUR-FERN distinction `nurse` is a `FUR` vowel, but the modern sound is a `FERN` sound.
 Therefore, the NURSE vowel is kept to identify the merged and unmerged transcriptions.

+2. Most modern accents do not have a MEAT-MEET distinction, so this is not provided in John Wells' lexical sets where the FLEECE vowel is used for both.
+    However, the distinction is still preserved in some Irish accents.
+Unlike the NURSE vowel, the FLEECE vowel is consistent with the MEET vowel.
+Therefore, it is simpler to treat the merger like the FOOT-STRUT or LOT-CLOTH split and have a new MEAT vowel instead of two new lexical sets.

 #### LOT-CLOTH split